-NOT REAL NEWS: A look at what didn’t happen this week
+The week in fake news: This stuff didn’t happen, but it sure went viral

 Posts misrepresent old Biden clip as related to Trump case

-CLAIM: A video shows President Joe Biden essentially confirming that his team coordinated the indictment of former President Donald Trump to “stop Trump from taking power again.”
+Claim: A video shows President Joe Biden essentially confirming that his team coordinated the indictment of former President Donald Trump to “stop Trump from taking power again.”

+The facts: The video dates to November 2022 and shows Biden answering a question about how to reassure world leaders that Trump would not return to power.
+Trump was indicted by a Manhattan grand jury, in a process that did not involve the Biden administration and that wouldn’t prevent Trump from running for or winning the presidency in 2024.

+“Biden all but confirmed that his team is coordinating these Trump indictments to ‘stop Trump from taking power again,'” reads one Twitter post with the clip that has racked up more than 17,000 retweets.

 — Associated Press writer Ali Swenson in New York contributed this report.